henryngann/orbiz-app/README.md

 - CategoryBar for the implementation of toggling favourites.
 Works hand in hand with CategoryItem to display the MUI paper items.
 (Was able to knock down this bonus point.
 Simple onclick toggle)

 - Image Carousel for funsies.
 (This wasn't required but the design of the website felt empty.
 I just ripped some images off of bet105.ag and slapped them at the top.)
-Also, it is common practice to have promotions at the top!
+Fun fact!
+It is general common practice to have promotions at the top!
 It is the highest attention zone for users and can get better click-through + conversion by adding it in that particular spot.

 - GameCardSkeleton - Uses MUI's skeleton component to show a lightweight place holder.
 Very apparent with the simulated network delay.
 Just refresh to check it out!